Ristinoa/SimpleNote/README.md

 folder in electronapp.
 Additionally, dist (the folder where the script that produces the electron executable installer is placed) gets cluttered with dmg files (because I don't delete things because I'm a scrub) and then before I know it there are 3 branches with 1k changes staged.
 Enfuriating.

 What's my solution? .gitignore.
-I have put pathways to both dist and node_modules in the .gitignore file in the hopes that if git doesn't track those changes, if someone wants to run the scripts themselves, they can just perform the electron install themselves, and read appropriate documentation in the electronapp folder.
+I have put pathways to both dist and node_modules in the .gitignore file in the hopes that if git doesn't track those changes, if someone wants to run the scripts themselves, they can just perform the electron install, and read appropriate documentation in the electronapp folder.
 (I haven't written that documentation yet, I'll get there though).

 Making this commit, pushing, then going to see if I set up .gitignore properly or not.